 Where it falls slightly short with regards to the Warthog is the build quality.
 It’s not bad, but going to plastic after having tried the hefty metal body of the Warthog is difficult.
 Nevertheless, for a vast variety of users this will be the better choice, as it allows for more custom options and a lower price-point.

-The X52 Pro is a tried and tested line of excellent joysticks for flight simulators.
-The first thing that is clearly noticeable is the emphasis that Logitech placed on advanced settings for VR, making this one of, if not the top pick for those who plan on playing with headsets.
+The Logitech G Saitek X52 Pro Flight Control System is a tried and tested line of excellent joysticks for flight simulators.
+The first thing that is clearly noticeable is the emphasis that Logitech placed on advanced settings for VR, making this one of, if not the top pick for those who plan on flying with a VR headset.

 Adding to this is the high levels of customization available, though it should be noted that there are occasional software issues that might hamper with controller configuration.